WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part5/Voltage_Division/index.md

 ---
 layout: ElectronicsTutorial
 title: Voltage Division
+subtitle: Reducing voltage by dividing into two paths using a series resistor circuit.
 ---

+# Rewriting the Voltage Division Equation

 Using a little algebra, we can rewrite our `Vout = (Vs / (R1 + R2)) * R2` equation from before: